-A simple way to take customers to your social media channels is by printing QR codes on your postcards.
+A simple way to take customers to your social media channels is by creating QR codes on your postcards.
 If you don’t know where to start, consider generating a QR Code with Beaconstac’s QR Code Generator.
 You can go beyond and be creative about it.
 Capture your customer’s attention with dynamic QR codes and be sure to increase visits to your social media platforms.
 Your customers can simply scan the QR code on your postcard and get directly to the destination point.

 4. Merge direct mail lists with Facebook ads.

 Get closer to your audience with this strategy.
 Facebook encourages marketers to upload their direct mailing list to its Facebook Business platform, where it will match the information to its users allowing you to run hyper-targeted social ads.